-In response to the rapid spread of the infection in Osaka Prefecture, the research activities of faculty members and others (including researchers, undergraduate and graduate students) will be placed on "Level 2 - Restricted (Moderate)" in the Research Restrictions Guidelines until May 5.
+From June 21st, research activities of faculty members and others (including researchers, undergraduate and graduate students) will be placed at "Level 1 - Restricted (Minor)" in the Research Restrictions Guidelines.

 Priority will be given to research activities conducted at home or online, and permission will be granted for experimental research and other activities that require the use of university facilities, as well as business trips within Japan (including off-campus research and study), to the minimum extent necessary, provided that the precautions for preventing the spread of infection are observed.
-When conducting research activities using university facilities, please observe the precautions set forth by the university, such as controlling access to laboratories and thoroughly monitoring the health status of faculty members, etc., please ensure that all information is entered into the "Web System for Research Activities (研活くん)
+When conducting research activities using university facilities, please observe the precautions set forth by the university.
+In addition, to control access to laboratories and to monitor the health status of faculty members, etc., please ensure that all information is entered into the "Web System for Research Activities (研活くん)

 ※If it is confirmed that you have not complied with the guidelines, you will be suspended from using laboratories at OCU and other facilities for a certain period of time in order to ensure a safe research environment.